DataDog/documentation/content/en/security/guide/aws_fargate_config_guide.md

 When you enable CSM on AWS Fargate ECS or EKS, the Agent sends a log to Datadog to confirm that the default ruleset has been successfully deployed.
 To view the log, navigate to the [Logs][9] page in Datadog and search for `@agent.rule_id:ruleset_loaded`.

-Another method to verify that the Agent is sending events to CSM is to manually trigger an AWS Fargate security signal.
+<div class="alert alert-info">Another method to verify that the Agent is sending events to CSM is to manually trigger an AWS Fargate security signal.</div>

+<div class="alert alert-info">You can also verify the Agent is sending events to CSM by manually triggering an AWS Fargate security signal.</div>

 In the task definition, replace the "workload" container with the following: